Hilary Hook

+He transferred to the 7th Hussars (later the Queen's Own Hussars) as a captain on 28 June 1947.

+Specially employed 23/10/49 – 2/4/54 with the Sudan_Defence_Force.
+Other postings included Aden, Germany, and Hong Kong.

+Temporary Major 21/6/50 - 26/1/51, Major 27/1/51.

+Appointed Temporary Lieutenant Colonel & Local Colonel 12/8/61 – ?
+1964.

+Military Attaché to the Sudan at Khartoum 12/8/61 to 1964.

+Retired with the rank of Major (Hon Lieutenant Colonel) 13/10/64.

+Hook married on 20th December 1951 after returning to Khartoum following a three-month leave in Britain.
+His wife, Jane Ann Budgen, had been brought up in Kenya and they married at Nanyuki before returning to El Obeid in Kordofan Privince.
+They later moved to Hong Kong and were the centre of an active social circle but the disruption of multiple postings took its toll on the marriage and they had divorced by the 1960s.
+They had two sons, Simon Hook and Harry Hook, a screenwriter, director and producer who appeared in the 40 Minutes documentary, Home from the Hill.

+After leaving the Army, he moved to Kenya and worked at Treetops for two years before setting up a company offering photographic safaris with his friend Digby Tatham-Warter.

-Hook became famous with the British public in the 1980s as the result of a BBC documentary entitled Home from the Hill directed by Molly Dineen.
+Hook became famous with the British public in the 1980s as the result of a BBC Forty Minutes documentary entitled Home from the Hill directed by Molly Dineen.
 This portrayed him as having led a full life of adventure in the British Empire, before coming home to an England which had changed out of all recognition to the one he remembered.
 Memorable scenes included Hook relaxing on the veranda of the game lodge he ran in Kenya while an African servant mowed the lawn, and back in England attempting to operate a kitchen appliance and voicing his displeasure at a pop music act on television.

 The documentary was based on Hook's autobiographical book Home from the Hill, in which he describes participation in activities such as pig-sticking, elephant hunting and polo.
 It deals with the themes of colonialism, international development, and the end of the British Empire – in particular, through his alienation from the modern world having lived all his life in a vastly different culture.
 The phrase 'home from the hill' is from a line of Robert Louis Stevenson's poem "Requiem": Home is the sailor, home from sea, And the hunter home from the hill.

 On his return to England, Hook settled at Warminster.
 On 12 June 1987, the night after the British General Election, he appeared on a memorable edition of After Dark on Channel 4.

 He died in September 1990 at the age of 72.